-On television and in movies clever comics always keep audiences in stitches – and these funny celebrity dads know how to keep the laughs coming both on and off screen.
-Here's the countdown of our six absolute favorite proud pops ....
+On television and in movies, clever comics always keep audiences in stitches – and these funny celebrity dads know how to keep the laughs coming both on and off the screen.
+Here's the countdown of our six absolute favorite proud pops ...

 6. Adam Sandler

 Adam Sandler first got practice at being a father when he starred in 'Big Daddy' in 1999, but acting as the pretend dad for a rambunctious toddler boy in the film didn’t prepare him at all for real-life fatherhood of two daughters – Sadie, born in 2006 and Sunny, born in 2008.
 Married to wife Jacqueline since 2003, Sandler shared his tale of woe about living in an all-girl household with Conan O’Brien in 2009: “It’s unbelievable – when you have daughters, your whole life changes,” he exclaimed.
 “I don’t see women as sexual beings anymore … When my wife is naked in front of me I think, ‘Should I get a diaper?’”